smngvlkz/smngvlkz/README.md

 • Azande: A voice assistant named Azande that uses OpenAI ChatGPT-3 as an engine.
 It can answer questions, and have conversations with the user.

 ## Installation
-To install and run any of my projects, you will need to clone the corresponding repository from my GitHub profile.
+To install and run any of my projects, you will need to clone the corresponding repository.
 You can use the following command in your terminal:
 <!-- start:code block -->

 ## Clone the repository